andreww2012/mongoose-zod/README.md

 - Types named `MongooseZodBaseClass` are custom types inherited from `BaseClass` with the only function overloaded being `cast` which disables casting altogether.
 - If the zod type is not supported, a `MongooseZodError` error will be thrown upon schema creation.
-- The same error will be thrown when when the zod type as a whole is supported, but this specific case it describes is not.
+- The same error will be thrown when the zod type as a whole is supported, but this specific case it describes is not.
 Some examples: `Infinity` number literal, `bigint` literal, empty enums.

 ## ⚠️ Caveats